zowe/docs-site/docs/user-guide/install-zowe-server-install-wizard.md

 ## Prerequisites of the Wizard

-- Microsoft Windows, Apple Mac OS, or a Linux with an X11 or Wayland server display which can install programs from .rpm or .deb formats
+- Microsoft Windows, Apple macOS, or a Linux with an X11 or Wayland server display, which can install programs from .rpm or .deb formats
 - An FTP or FTPS connection to z/OS for Zowe installation
 - An account on z/OS that has access to z/OS UNIX for Zowe installation
 - A security administrator to configure required permissions in z/OS and z/OSMF